-• Online Homework: This homework is completed in Achieve, available through the online access key.
+- Online Homework: This homework is completed in MyLab Math, available through the online access key.
 You will have multiple attempts to complete each problem.
 Each section covered in class will have associated problems assigned online.
 Late homework will not be accepted.
-Your lowest two online homework scores will be dropped.

-- Written Homework: Homework problems will be assigned regularly and posted on Canvas.
+Your lowest two online homework scores will be dropped. - Written Homework: Homework problems will be assigned regularly and posted on Canvas.
 Please check regularly to ensure that you are keeping up with the homework.
 Late homework will not be accepted.
-Your lowest two written homework scores will be dropped. - Labs: The labs are to be submitted only in Word or PDF format in Canvas.
-Late lab assignments will not be accepted.
-Your lowest lab assignment score will be dropped. - Exams and the Final Exam: Exams and the Final Exam will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
+Your lowest two written homework scores will be dropped. - Exams and the Final Exam: Exams and the Final Exam will include problems and questions over material assigned in the text, readings and handouts, as well as material presented in class.
 No exam shall be missed without a well-documented emergency beyond your control.
 A score of zero will be assigned for an exam that is missed without a well-documented emergency beyond your control. - Late work will not be accepted.
 Homework assignments that are submitted late will be recorded with a score of zero.
 During the course, you may find that you are unable to submit homework on time due to a personal situation (for example, a personal or family illness, accident, business trip, etc.).
 For this reason, your lowest two online and written homework scores will be dropped.
 There are no exceptions to this policy, so please use your dropped assignments wisely.

 Grades are based on the number of points accumulated throughout the course with the following exception.
-A student must pass at least one of Exam 1, Exam 2, the Lab Final Exam, or the Final Exam to pass the class.
+A student must pass at least one of Exam 1, Exam 2, Exam 3, or the Final Exam to pass the class.
 That is, a score of 60% must be achieve on one of the Exams, or else the final grade will be an F regardless of all other point totals.